Garden Maintenance by Vetted & Insured Local Gardeners

 Indicative pricing — your actual quote will vary

-A regular 1-hour maintenance visit (small front and back garden of a 3-bed semi) typically runs €40–€60 including mowing, edging, and quick tidy.
+A regular 1-hour maintenance visit (small front and back garden of a 3-bed semi) typically runs €40–€60 including mowing, edging, and a quick tidy.
 Fortnightly larger visits (2 hours, mid-sized garden) are €70–€110.
 A spring cutback (full day, plus debris removal) is €240–€450.
 A full hedge cut on a 3-bed semi (mixed hedges, whole perimeter) runs €280–€500.
 Lawn renovation (scarify, aerate, top-dress, overseed) is €450–€850.
-One-off seasonal tidies vary €180–€400 depending on garden size and condition.
+One-off seasonal tidies vary from €180–€400 depending on garden size and condition.
+Before agreeing to regular garden maintenance, insist on an itemised quote that confirms what's included per visit — mowing, edging, weeding, debris removal — and whether green waste disposal is extra.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your gardener through Jobiit